kgopotsop07/Targeted-Sequencing-analysis-pipeline-for-Breast-Cancer/README.md

 ## Description:

-This pipeline is designed for Next-Generation, targeted sequenced analysis of Breast Cancer tumor samples and their associated Patients-specific BC Organoids (PDOs)
+This pipeline is designed to detect and annotate variants within the Next-Generation, targeted sequenced Breast Cancer (BC) data.
+The pipeline can detect somatic, as well as germline variants and annotate them in the presence or absence of a targeted .bed file.

 ## Thesis